ComradDoge/DogeEU4/README.md

 - Redid the naval doctrine UI to allow for more doctrines to be seen.
 - Fixed Kingdom/Empire Ideas not properly converting when changing rank.
 - Added a naval reform that does something funny with naval doctrines, tehe.
+- Added a privilege akin to Raise Taxes (name changed to Clerical Funding) for Burghers.
 - Marine Army reform tweaked so you have a chance for at least one cannon stack.
 No promises.
 - Removed or updated some privileges that were either low quality or duplicates/similar of existing vanilla ones.
 - A nation that was played by a player but is an AI, in case they are not there for a session, will not receive the Conqueror trait.